zlgesundheit/openEHR_FLAT_Loader/README.md

 If you find any problems when using this tool feel free to create an Issue on Gitlab.

+`At the moment the tool works fine with normal templates.
+More complex Templates with lots of repeatable clusters are not handled completely well - yet`

 ---
 ### _Prerequisites:_
 - Project was developed and tested on Windows using Python 3.8.10 with "openpyxl" and "requests"